HeaPA: Difficulty-Aware Heap Sampling and On-Policy Query Augmentation for LLM Reinforcement Learning: vs. Distillation Pipelines

 \section{\name{} vs.\ Distillation Pipelines}

-Finally, we talk about why \name{} uses the \emph{student} policy $\pi_\theta$ to generate new queries and uses the teacher $\mathcal{T}$ only to annotate verifiable answers, instead of applying stronger teacher-driven distillation.
+Finally, we clarify why \name{} uses the \emph{student} policy $\pi_\theta$ to generate new queries and uses the teacher $\mathcal{T}$ only to annotate verifiable answers, rather than applying stronger teacher-driven distillation.
 We briefly contrast two common distillation pipelines.

-\paragraph{(1) Teacher-generated question--answer distillation.} A strong teacher can synthesize both questions and answers and the student imitates them via supervised training~\cite{DBLP:conf/acl/0001S25,DBLP:conf/acl/WangCLNX0SLGLYB25,DBLP:conf/acl/0001FLS0XWBLJCS24}.
+\paragraph{(1) Teacher-generated question--answer distillation.} A strong teacher can synthesize both questions and answers and the student imitates them via supervised training.
 While effective for coverage expansion, this pipeline is \emph{teacher-centric}: the synthetic query distribution is shaped by the teacher and can drift away from the student's \emph{moving capability frontier}.
 In RLVR, such drift often yields batches that are too easy or too hard for the current student, producing near-saturated rollout groups and weak within-prompt advantages (Eq.~\eqref{eq:group-advantage}).
 In contrast, \name{} generates candidates on-policy from $\pi_\theta$ (Appendix~\ref{app:prompts:augment}), which implicitly calibrates novelty and difficulty to the student's current state; the teacher is used only to provide $g(x)$, keeping the optimization anchored to verifier-computed rewards.

 \paragraph{(2) On-policy distillation (OPD).} OPD supervises the student on its own rollouts using a teacher, e.g., via token-level logits or black-box teacher feedback on-policy~\citep{lu2025onpolicydistillation,blackboxOPD}.
 However, OPD typically requires running the teacher over long rollout trajectories, so teacher compute scales with rollout length and can add substantial overhead when rollout generation dominates. \name{} avoids this by using the teacher only for short, answer-only verification calls executed asynchronously (\S\ref{sec:method:aug}), and by improving sample-efficiency through frontier-focused boundary sampling and pool growth rather than dense trajectory supervision.